andrewjw/site/_posts/2011-10-21-beating-google-with-couchdb-celery-and-whoosh-part-8.md

 flickr_imagename: 'github 章魚貼紙'
 ---
 In the previous seven posts I've gone through all the stages in building a search engine.
 If you want to try and run it for yourself and tweak it to make it even better then you can.
-I've put the <a href="https://github.com/andrewjw/celery-crawler">code up on GitHub</a>.
+I've put the [code up on GitHub](https://github.com/andrewjw/celery-crawler).
 All I ask is that if you beat Google, you give me a credit somewhere.

 When you've downloaded the code it should prove to be quite simple to get running.
 First you'll need to edit